swup/docs/src/docs/options/options.md

 ## animationSelector

-The selector for detecting transition timing.
+The selector for detecting animation timing.
 Swup will wait for all CSS transitions and keyframe animations to finish on these elements before swapping in the content of the new page.
 The default option will select all elements with class names beginning in `transition-`.

 ```javascript
 {